Academic year: 2025-26

 Aims of the course

 The module in Introduction to Philosophical Thought aims at giving a general historical and systematic outline of the Western philosophical thought.
-The course is directed to both FCH and FCS students who will become familiar with concepts and authors of the philosophical tradition.
-Special attention will be paid to the modus operandi philosophy developed over the centuries, interpreting philosophical texts and learning their argumentative discourse.
+The course is directed to both FCH and FCS students who will become familiar with concepts and issues of the philosophical tradition.
+Special attention will be paid to the modus operandi philosophy developed over the centuries, interpreting philosophical texts and their ways of arguing.

 Contents